jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _Much of the essence of building a program is in fact the debugging of the specification._ — Fred Brooks

 _Walking on water and developing software from a specification are easy if both are frozen._ — Edward V Berard

+_If it’s your decision, it’s design; if not, it’s a requirement._ — Alistair Cockburn

 # Architecture